 You gain more information, self-awareness, and self-healing by remembering your dreams.
 Your perception of yourself extends into your dreams.
-They could be a source of creativity, insight, joy, imagination, and generally better psychological health.
+They could be a source of creativity, insight, joy, imagination, and better psychological health.

 Acquiring the ability to remember your dreams will make you more assertive, self-assured, and resilient.
 You are expressing and facing your emotions by reflecting on your dreams.

-Keeping in mind your dreams can help you cope with difficult aspects of your life.
+Remembering your dreams can help you cope with difficult aspects of your life.

 Don't roll out of bed hastily in the morning.
-Set any alarms without looking at the device, and avoid reaching for your phone.
+Set any alarms without looking at the device, and avoid reaching your phone.
 You want to "bathe" in your reflections of what you were dreaming about, but being preoccupied with a device will usually draw you out and push any hazy memories right out.

 Talk about it with your partner.
 If you share a bed, share your dream with the person lying next to you and share with them as many details as you can.
 This is a great way to ensure that you continue to think about the dream that caused you to wake up or the dream you had earlier in the night.